Colorado Spruce

 Picea pungens

-Spruce — Colorado (Picea pungens) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 50–75 ft tall and 20–30 ft wide, and needs medium to high water.
+Colorado Spruce (Picea pungens) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 50–75 ft tall and 20–30 ft wide, slow-growing, needs medium to high water, and prefers full sun to partial shade.
 Tussock moth in large trees.

 Photos